The glamping craze is sweeping across America as of late.

 Here are a few of the top glamping tips to remember for a seamless experience:

-- Tent Setup – Setting a glamping tent up takes longer than a normal camping tent.
-The exact method varies depending on model.
-However, it’s important to set yours up on a level surface, ideally a wooden or concrete platform for the true glamping experience.
+- Tent Setup – Setting up a glamping tent takes longer than a normal camping tent.
+The exact method varies depending on the model.
+However, it`s important to set yours up on a level surface, ideally a wooden or concrete platform for the true glamping experience.

 - Your Gear – There are dozens of different ways to furnish a glamping tent.
 The rest of your gear is just as important as the tent.
 Some people like to set up their tent to mimic an entire living area with a kitchen area, living space, and a bed.
 Others prefer to pack in multiple sleeping bags, sleeping pads, and cots for a high-capacity sleeping space.

 - Cold Weather – Canvas tents work very well in cold weather, especially when paired with a wood-burning stove.
 Add in a wooden platform for an even drier and cozier experience.
 It`s typically much warmer than sleeping in even the best winter camping tent.

 - Temporary vs Semi-Permanent – The most glamorous luxury tents are usually somewhat permanent.
 They`re set on a platform and furnished with a real bed and other furniture.
 But that doesn`t mean a portable glamping tent isn`t an option.
 Our favorite tents reviewed above all work well to set up for a weekend of camping before packing them down again.

 Not a fan of the DIY glamping we`ve been discussing here?